 Look for Damage to Your Soffit and Fascia

 Just like your roof, your soffit and fascia are not immune to damage, especially if they are old.
-They can rot, crack and lose their effectiveness over time.
+They can rot, crack, and lose their effectiveness over time.
 It’s usually a good idea to have them replaced when you get a new roof.
 To get a free quote on your next roofing project, contact Schmidt Roofing for a free quote today.